-Hyundai entered the B-SUV fray at the beginning of 2018, with their new model the Kona.
-With their mid-range SUV Tucson & large SUV Santa Fe, Hyundai have a habit of producing no nonsense, great value cars in this sector & at first glance, the Kona is set to follow suit.
+Hyundai entered the B-SUV fray at the beginning of 2018, with the Kona.
+With their mid-range SUV Tucson & large SUV Santa Fe, Hyundai have a habit of producing no nonsense, great value cars in this sector & the Kona is set to follow suit.

 Hyundai believes that 50% of it’s total sales will be made up of their SUV range in the coming year’s, so the Kona is an important launch for the brand.
 So important in fact, that Hyundai. unlike sister-brand KIA ,who’s Stonic is built on the Rio set-up, have invested in a whole new platform for the Kona to sit on & when you get inside one.
-It’s also considerably more spacious inside, than the i20x which it’s replaced in the Hyundai range.
+This of course now includes an EV version our EV Car of the Year back in 2019.

-In effect, Kona been designed to compete with the now long-in-the-tooth Nisan Juke,as well as the Renault Captur & Vauxhall Mokka, whilst also having to fight off new competition from the SEAT Arona, Citroen C3 Aircross & aforementioned KIA Stonic.
+The Kona been designed to compete in a sector that includes there Nissan Juke, Renault Captur SKODA Kamiq & SEAT Arona, whilst also having to fight off new competition from the Citroen C3 Aircross & aforementioned KIA Stonic.

-The 1.0 is offered in four trim levels ; S, SE, Premium & Premium SE.
+The 1.0 comes with a choice of five trim levels ; S, SE, Play, Premium & Premium SE.
 All are generously specced with the S coming with air-con, front & rear electric windows, electrically adjustable side mirrors, auto headlights & LED daytime running lights.
 For connectivity, DAB & Bluetooth come as part of a mono LCD infotainment system.

-The larger 1.6 petrol version is offered with a trim level called Premium GT.
-Apart from the larger engine it also comes with full-LED headlights, LED tail-lights, a larger information screen in the instrument cluster & pedestrian recognition as part of the autonomous emergency braking function.
+The larger 1.6 petrol version can be ordered with a trim level called Premium GT.
+Apart from the larger engine, it also comes with full-LED headlights, LED tail-lights, a larger information screen in the instrument cluster & pedestrian recognition as part of the autonomous emergency braking function.

-We tested the 1.0 T-GDI Premium, the engine set to be the biggest seller.
+We tested the 1.0 T-GDI Premium, which is the biggest seller in the range.
 Hyundai appear to have let their imaginations run wild with the Kona.
 Size & shape wise, it’s not that far removed from the Honda HRV in the way it looks, but Hyundai have splashed more things onto it than the Honda has.

 It’s rugged looking, with large plastic wheel arches heightening it’s off-road look.
 The front headlights are slim & high up on the corner of the bonnet, below which sit the indicator lights in a cube shape.
 The fog lights where fitted, are lower down still, below the front grille.
 The sides feature creases along the top of the doors, with a curved finish at the bottom of the doors, giving the Kona a neat look.
 At the rear, the rear lights are set high, whilst the indicator light clusters sit lower down on each corner.